Health Technology Building (HT), Room 120

 NRS 111.
 Foundations of Nursing in Chronic Illness I. 6 Credits.

 This course introduces assessment and common interventions (including technical procedures) for clients with chronic illnesses common across the life span in major ethnic groups.
 The client's and family's "lived experience" of the condition is explored.
 Clinical practice guidelines and research evidence are used to guide clinical judgments in care of individuals with chronic conditions.
 Multidisciplinary team roles and responsibilities are explored in the context of delivering safe, high quality health care to individuals with chronic conditions (includes practical and legal aspects of delegation).
 Cultural, ethical, legal and health care delivery issues are explored through case scenarios and clinical practice.
 Case exemplars include children with asthma, adolescents with a mood disorder, adults with type 2 diabetes, and older adults with dementia.
 The course includes class room and clinical learning experiences.
 Prerequisite: NRS 110.
 Corequisite: NRS 230 and NRS 232.

 NRS 112.
 Foundations of Nursing in Acute Care I. 6 Credits.

-Introduces the learner to assessment and common interventions (including relevant technical procedures) for care of patients across the life span who require acute care, including normal childbirth.
+This course introduces the learner to assessment and common interventions (including relevant technical procedures) for care of clients across the life span who require acute care, including normal childbirth.
 Disease/illness trajectories and their translation into clinical practice guidelines and/or standard procedures are considered in relation to their impact on providing culturally sensitive, client-centered care.
 Includes classroom and clinical learning experiences.
 Prerequisite: NRS 111.
-Co-requisite: NRS 231 and NRS 233.
+Corequisite: NRS 231 and NRS 233.

 NRS 221.
 Chronic II.
 9 Credits.